-Bethphage is a registered charity (No. 1046225) which was established in 1994 and provides support to adults with learning and physical disabilities in the Welsh Borders and West Midlands.
+Bethphage is a registered charity (No. 1046225) which was established in 1994 and provides support to adults with disabilities or mental health needs in the Welsh Borders and West Midlands.
 We currently support people in Birmingham, Shropshire, Telford, Walsall and Wolverhampton.

 Our services include registered care homes, supported living services, day opportunities, outreach support and a specialist assessment and transition service.
+Most of the people we support have a learning disability.
 Everything we do is individually designed to enable people to achieve their potential and meet their objectives and need for support.
 The people we support may live in their own home, a home they share with one or two other people, their family home or a small shared care home.
-The support may range from a few hours a week to 24 hours a day every day.
+Support may range from a few hours a week to 24 hours a day every day.

 We aspire to be a positive behaviour organisation.
 Using the concepts and values of positive behaviour support, we apply them to how we manage and lead our staff and to how staff behave with each other.
 We believe that, by becoming a PBO, we will make a significant difference to the quality of life of the people who use our services and make Bethphage an even better place to work.

 We have a specialist in-house team providing professional expertise in positive behaviour support which augments the skills of our highly trained workforce.
 Our vision is of a society where people with disabilities have the same opportunities to develop and use their talents and skills as all other people.
 We deliver this by implementing our core values of personal growth, honesty, respect and active involvement.